rwxrob/bonzai/README.md

 ![logo](logo.png)

-Maintain meticulously manicured monoliths, on *any* device.
+Meticulously manicured monoliths, on *any* device.

 > Have a look at [rwxrob/z](https://github.com/rwxrob/z) for now to get a sense of how it's coming along and how to use until the 1.0 release.